OUR FENCING SCHOOL

 FENCING TRAINING – LONDON

-Qualified and knowledgeable instructors from Poland conduct trainings once a month in a form of a 3-hour workshop.
+Qualified and knowledgeable instructors from Poland conduct trainings once a week, every Wednesday.
 We intend to introduce our trainees to the general lines of teaching methodologies established for officers’ fencing, explain essential differences between sports and military fencing, and first of all, begin to teach swordsmanship based on the Miklós Toldi Institute formulae.

 The training programme includes: